austinzheng/Cormorant/README.md

 * `read` does not take an optional argument representing a reader object.
 * `char-escape-string` returns `nil` for the `\formfeed` and `\backspace` arguments, since Swift does not recognize the `\f` and `\b` escape sequences.
 * Regex support follows Cocoa conventions, since `NSRegularExpression` is very different from `java.util.pattern.Regex` and `java.util.pattern.Match`. `re-iterate` provides an idiomatic wrapper for `enumerateMatchesInString:options:range:usingBlock:`.
-* Once a namespace has been marked for deletion using 'ns-remove', all its aliases are automatically unregistered, and new aliases or refers can no longer be set for it.
+* Once a namespace has been marked for deletion using `ns-remove`, all its aliases are automatically unregistered, and new aliases or refers can no longer be set for it.

 License
 -------

-Lambdatron © 2015 Austin Zheng, released as open-source software subject to the following terms.
+Lambdatron © 2015-2016 Austin Zheng, released as open-source software subject to the following terms.

 The use and distribution terms for this software are covered by the Eclipse Public License 1.0 (http://opensource.org/licenses/eclipse-1.0.php) which can be found in the file epl-v10.html at the root of this distribution.
 By using this software in any fashion, you are agreeing to be bound by the terms of this license.
 You must not remove this notice, or any other, from this software.